TBeijen/tbnl-hugo/content/post/2023-06-10-shifting-left-feature-deploys.md

 If there is just a single test environment, the testing lane easily becomes a traffic jam: Lots of alternating deploys of branches, a lot of alignment between team members and the ever-present question "Is my feature that I presume I am currently testing, really still on test?".
 Slow, error-prone, and full of overhead.

+Another reason a single test environment might not suffice is when needing to have a representative environment for automated end-to-end tests before merging into the main branch.

 Feature deploys, also sometimes referred to as 'preview deploys' can help to shorten the feedback loop and avoid this traffic jam: Every feature branch will be deployed in a separate environment.

-Examples of situations where [we](NU.nl) have found feature deploys useful are:
+Examples of situations where [we](NU.nl) have found feature deploys to be useful are:

 * How does this feature _look_? (to someone not able to easily spin up a local development environment)
 * Is this swipe gesture _smooth_?
 * Does the navigation still work when banner slot X is filled?
+(Needing a representative environment for e2e tests where advertising can be integrated)
 * Does platform x receive the expected events?
 * Does this API work-in-progress align with the feature developed in the mobile app?

+{{< figure src="/img/feature_deploys_header.jpg" title="Parallel tracks.
+Source: Bing Image Creator" >}}

 ## Preview deploys.
 An anti-pattern?

 [Modern practice](https://trunkbaseddevelopment.com/) encourages us towards keeping features small, merging often and fast, and automating everything.
-Yet we are considering feature deploys where branches are preserved until some non-automated procedure is finished?
+Yet we are considering feature deploys that ideally are just for automated end-to-end tests, but might result in branches being preserved until some non-automated procedure is finished?
 Should we really?

 Probably the most important thing is to never consider feature deploys as a goal but merely as a means to an end.
 If feasible, putting effort into automation, removing the _need_ for feature deploys, would be preferable.